 Today, it’s not uncommon to have entire lengthy conversations via text message.
-Instead of asking a stranger for directions we simply plug the address into our phone, and rather than discussing recommendations with movie store staff (rest in peace, Blockbuster), we choose what’s trending on Netflix.
-No need to leave the couch.
+And instead of asking a stranger for directions we simply plug the address into our phone, and rather than discussing recommendations with movie store staff (rest in peace, Blockbuster), we choose what’s trending on Netflix without having to leave the couch.

 Technology is constantly reducing the need for face-to-face interaction.
 However, this doesn’t make speaking and listening any less important.
 The ability to effectively communicate is as crucial to success for world leaders debating at UN summits as it is for talking to your boss about a raise.